PETROENG 7031 - Reservoir Characterisation & Modelling

 After-class consultation and Provision of Feedback to Students

 Solutions to in-class exercises and the mid-course test will be provided in-class.
 Solutions to after-class exercises will be posted on My Uni within two weeks of end of class.

 I will arrange several mutually convenient time-slots when I will be available, in the weeks following the class, for questions related to exercises and course content.

 Assessment Related RequirementsFinal mark will be a weighted average of each component.
 There is no requirement to achieve a minimum mark in any individual component of the assessment

-Assessment DetailMid-course: 35min, around 5 short-answers questions during the first teaching block.
+Assessment DetailMid-course: 35min, around 5 short-answers questions at 9:00 AM on 28th April.
 The main function of the mid-course test will be to provide further examples of the main exam and to illustrate the standard of answers expected.
 To facilitate this, and to provide rapid feedback, the mid-course test will be marked, and ideal answers discussed, in-class.
 Although the main purpose of the mid-course test is formative, a 10% contribution to final grade is awarded to incentivise full participation and therefore deriving maximum value from it.
 An example question and ideal answer will be provided prior to the test.